 The exhibition of the draft Sydney Growth Centres Strategic Assessment Report and draft Sydney Growth Centres Program Report was undertaken in 2010.

-Every year the Department of Planning and Environment prepares an annual report to meet the requirements of Section 5.1 of the Sydney Growth Centres Strategic Assessment Program Report 2010 (the Program Report).
+Every year the Department prepares an annual report to meet the requirements of Section 5.1 of the Sydney Growth Centres Strategic Assessment Program Report 2010 (the Program Report).

 The annual report highlights the outcomes achieved in each financial year, since the endorsement of the Strategic Assessment Program on 20 December 2011.
 The annual report addresses both the NSW and the Commonwealth Government biodiversity requirements, particularly the commitments for the relevant matters of national environmental significance (listed in Section 4 of the Program Report) and the funding provided and expended for offsets outside of the Growth Areas.